 Try keeping yourself always excited.
-Exposing yourself to top-level science will help you achieving this.
+Exposing yourself to the top-level sciences will help you achieving this.
 Scientific American, National Geographics, Discovery Channel, Nature podcast, Science podcast, reading

-books, attending academic meetings, talking with your friends over science, youtube, there are many ways to enjoy science and all of these will activate your brain.
+books, attending academic meetings, talking with your friends over science, youtube, there are many ways to enjoy science and I'm sure these will help exciting your brain and curiosity.

 Sometimes people (friends, supervisors, etc.) are unsympathetic with your scientific idea, but, don't hesitate to make mistakes and follow your own curiosity.
 Here you can read my experiences [Sorry it's written in Japanese].